Objective of oversight

-Bursa Malaysia Securities Clearing Sdn Bhd and Bursa Malaysia Derivatives Clearing Berhad are approved as clearing houses pursuant to Section 38 of the CMSA, whilst Bursa Malaysia Depository Sdn Bhd is approved as the central securities depository pursuant to Section 5 of SICDA.
+The establishment of FMIs in the capital market requires the prior approval of SC.
+In Malaysia, Bursa Malaysia Securities Clearing Sdn Bhd and Bursa Malaysia Derivatives Clearing Bhd, which carry out central clearing for the securities and derivatives markets, respectively, are approved as clearing house pursuant to section 38 of the CMSA, while Bursa Malaysia Depository Sdn Bhd is approved as a provider of securities settlement and central securities depository services pursuant to section 5 of SICDA.

 Cooperation with Bank Negara Malaysia

 The SC has entered into a Memorandum of Understanding (MoU) with Bank Negara Malaysia (BNM) on the oversight of payment and settlement systems, which provides a co-operation framework for exchange of information, co-ordination and consultation on policy development and initiatives.
 This is to ensure the respective regulatory mandates are achieved.